Applying complex gestures to a SwiftUI view

 }

-will try to handle a press whenever the drag gesture starts, but it should only be triggered once, as well as call the dragAction
+will try to handle a press whenever the drag gesture starts, but it should only be triggered once and also call the dragAction

 . onEnded